UPDATE: On December 20, the FDA approved long-acting cabotegravir injections for HIV prevention, under the brand name Apretude.

 Long-acting injections given every other month could soon offer a new option for HIV prevention.
 The Food and Drug Administration (FDA) has accepted ViiV Healthcare’s New Drug Application for injectable cabotegravir for pre-exposure prophylaxis (PrEP) and granted it priority review status, according to an announcement from ViiV.
 An FDA decision is expected by the end of January 2022.

-If approved, cabotegravir would be the first long-acting HIV prevention option.
+If approved, cabotegravir could be the first long-acting HIV prevention option (though a vaginal ring may cross the finish line first).
 The approved PrEP pill Truvada (tenofovir disoproxil fumarate/emtricitabine, which has generic equivalents) must be taken daily or “on demand” before and after sex.
 Descovy (tenofovir alafenamide/emtricitabine), which has a narrower approval that excludes people at risk for HIV via vaginal sex, must be taken daily.

 Two recent studies showed that long-acting cabotegravir injections work even better than PrEP pills.